Fatty liver disease: Diagnosis

 Most individuals are asymptomatic and are usually discovered incidentally because of abnormal liver function tests or hepatomegaly noted in unrelated medical conditions.
-Elevated liver enzymes are found in 50% of patients with simple steatosis.
+Elevated liver enzymes are found in as many as 50% of patients with simple steatosis.
 The serum alanine transaminase (ALT) level usually is greater than the aspartate transaminase (AST) level in the nonalcoholic variant and the opposite in alcoholic FLD (AST:ALT more than 2:1).
-Simple blood test may help to determine the magnitude of the disease by assessing the degree of liver fibrosis.
-For example, AST-to-platelets ratio index (APRI score) and several other score, calculated from the results of blood test, can detect the degree of liver fibrosis and predict the future formation of liver cancer.
+Simple blood tests may help to determine the magnitude of the disease by assessing the degree of liver fibrosis.
+For example, AST-to-platelets ratio index (APRI score) and several other scores, calculated from the results of blood tests, can detect the degree of liver fibrosis and predict the future formation of liver cancer.

 Imaging studies are often obtained during the evaluation process.
 Ultrasonography reveals a "bright" liver with increased echogenicity.
+Pocket-sized ultrasound devices might be used as point-of-care screening tools to diagnose liver steatosis.
 Medical imaging can aid in diagnosis of fatty liver; fatty livers have lower density than spleens on computed tomography (CT), and fat appears bright in T1-weighted magnetic resonance images (MRIs).
 Magnetic resonance elastography, a variant of magnetic resonance imaging, is investigated as a non-invasive method to diagnose fibrosis progression.

 Histological diagnosis by liver biopsy is the most accurate measure of fibrosis and liver fat progression as of 2018.
 Conventional imaging methods, such as ultrasound, CT and MRI, are not specific enough to detect fatty liver disease unless fat occupies at least 30% of the liver volume.

 Treatment

 Decreasing caloric intake by at least 30% or by approximately 750–1,000 kcal/day results in improvement in hepatic steatosis.
 For people with NAFLD or NASH, weight loss via a combination of diet and exercise was shown to improve or resolve the disease.
-In more serious cases, medications that decrease insulin resistance, hyperlipidemia, and those that induce weight loss such as bariatric surgery as well as Vitamin E have been shown to improve or resolve liver function.
+In more serious cases, medications that decrease insulin resistance, hyperlipidemia, and those that induce weight loss such as bariatric surgery as well as vitamin E have been shown to improve or resolve liver function.

-Bariatric surgery, while not recommended in 2017 as a treatment for fatty liver disease (FLD) alone, has been shown to revert FLD, NAFLD, NASH and advanced steatohepatitis in over 90% of people who have undergone this surgery for the treatment of obesity.
+Bariatric surgery, while not recommended in 2017 as a treatment for FLD alone, has been shown to revert FLD, NAFLD, NASH and advanced steatohepatitis in over 90% of people who have undergone this surgery for the treatment of obesity.

-In the case of long-term total parenteral nutrition induced fatty liver disease, choline has been shown to alleviate symptoms.
+In the case of long-term total-parenteral-nutrition-induced fatty liver disease, choline has been shown to alleviate symptoms.
 This may be due to a deficiency in the methionine cycle.